GCC Frequently Asked Questions

 If I have a half time appointment, should the LVS total 100%?

-All LVSs should total 100% regardless of percent employment or percent of the quarter worked.
-If a person only worked two weeks of a quarter, the LVS should still total 100% (based on the distribution of those two weeks).
+All LVSs should total 100% regardless of percent employment or percent of the semester worked.
+If a person only worked two weeks of a semester, the LVS should still total 100% (based on the distribution of those two weeks).

 When I sign the LVS, what am I agreeing to?